betterscientificsoftware/bssw.io/Articles/ShortArticles/OpenssfBestPracticesBadgeProgram.md

 This site allows project maintainers to create an entry for their project (which then creates a unique project ID) and go through the process of reading about each best practice item and marking each as "Met", "Unmet", "N/A", or "?".
 (Again, only a subset of practices allow an "N/A" response.)
-An example of an project's best practice item marked as "Met" with justification and a URL to evidence is given below:
+An example of a project's best practice item marked as "Met" with justification and a URL to evidence is given below:

 <a name="example_badge_app_item"/>